×

 When we asked expats and global nomads about the quality of medical care in Munich, they replied:

 "Munich offers a wide range of healthcare services for its citizens.
 The city has a number of public and private hospitals, clinics, and medical centers that provide a variety of medical services, including general and specialized care.
 Munich also has a number of specialized medical centers that focus on specific areas of medicine, such as cardiology, neurology, and oncology.
 Additionally, Munich has a number of pharmacies, health insurance companies, and other health-related services.
-Munich also has a number of medical research centers and universities that offer medical education and research opportunities," commented one expat who moved to Munich.
+Munich also has a number of medical research centers and universities that offer medical education and research opportunities," commented one expat living in Munich.

 What are medical services in Munich like?